List of high schools in the Peoria Unified School District: Liberty High School

 Liberty High School is a public secondary school located in Peoria, Arizona, United States.
 The high school is a part of the Peoria Unified School District.
 The school opened its doors in August 2006, since which it has maintained an Excelling academic status.
 Approximately 1,600 students are enrolled, and because of this, Liberty is a Class 4A school, as rated by the Arizona Interscholastic Association.
 Its mascot is the African Lion.
 Liberty is the third largest high school in the Peoria Unified School District, by student population.
 Liberty's sports and arts programs are referred to as the "Liberty Lions".
-The principal is Ali Bridgewater and vice principals include Rick Johnson, Pat Redl, and Susan Schmit.